tripti-bhardwaj/AI_Driven_Snake_Game/README.md

 - Implement other reinforcement learning algorithms like Dueling DQN, Double DQN, etc.
 - Add more features to the game, such as obstacles and different levels.

-Feel free to contribute to this project by opening issues or submitting pull requests.
-For any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).